michaelkhadarkevich/Digital-Image-Processing/README.md

 The CNN can also be trained on the augmented dataset.

-Augmentation note:

-The basic CNN was improved by trying data augmentation.
-The reason for this choice was that Data 1 is not very large, so adding augmented training images could give the CNN more examples to learn from.
+Augmentation note: The basic CNN was improved by trying data augmentation.
+Since Data 1 is relatively small, data augmentation was introduced to expand training diversity and help the model generalize better.
 After many runs, augmentation did improve the model, but only by a small amount.
 The main conclusion was that changing the position or rotation of the head does not help very much for this dataset.